transcend-io/osiraa/README.md

 - Cb ID: 1234
 - Discover Endpoint: https://drp.staging.transcen.dental/.well-known/data-rights.json
 - API root Endpoint: https://drp.staging.transcen.dental
-- Supported Actions: not needed, will be populated from well known endpoint
+- Supported Actions: access
 - Auth bearer token: 1234

 Add a `User Identity` so we can submit privacy requests on their behalf:
 - email is verified and `dev+drp@transcend.io`

-You can view the keys used by the DRP to sign the requests by running `cat drp_aa_mvp/keys.json | jq` after the server starts up.
+You can view the keys used by the DRP to sign the requests by running `cat /workspaces/osiraa/drp_aa_mvp/agents.json | jq ".[].verify_key"` after the server starts up.

 We will want to use the `verify_key` value to verify that the signatures are valid.